Agri-Cluster Retention and Expansion (ACRE) Program: Training Service Providers in Strategic Business Planning for Complex Value Chain Enterprises

 Accomplishments:

-We are currently in the process of setting up our ACRE demonstration projects.
-The logistics of these demos are complicated since we changed our pedagogy to accommodate Covid as well as expended significant resources on the development of our 18-use online train course.
-As a result, we have little travel funding available for in-person training.
-Therefore, we are, considering how to implement hybrid training events that include live and in-person demos which are simulcast via digital streaming for individuals who cannot travel.
+The logistics of these in person demos were complicated during Covid and we changed our pedagogy to accommodate Covid as well as expended significant resources on the development of our 18-use online train course.
+As a result, we had little travel funding available for in-person training after Covid ran its course.

 Milestone #5 (click to expand/collapse)